Frequently Asked Questions

 * Minimum requirements are not limited to this list

 How long will it take for a review?

 Students should expect a turn-around time of at least two weeks (longer during peak periods) from the point at which all documents have been received by the Office of Teacher Preparation.
 Students will be notified by email upon completion of the initial review or update.

 The Content Area Review evaluates transcripts based on content to determine if the student has met the prerequisite requirements for the licensure program.
 This process does not transfer courses or credit to Mason.
 It does not matter when the courses were taken if they meet the prerequisite requirements.

 How do I get approval for a course to count after my initial review?

-Both prospective and current students are required to obtain preapproval on all content courses.
+Current students are required to obtain preapproval on all content courses.
 Students who do not obtain preapproval prior to taking a course or exam are not guaranteed approval upon completion.

 Where can I take these courses?

 Courses preapproved by a specialist may be taken at any college or university which is recognized by one of the Regional Accreditation Organizations.